-At January 31, 2020, management determined that the carrying value of the mining properties is best represented by historical costs, which may or may not reflect their eventual recoverable value.
+At January 31, 2021, management determined that the carrying value of the mining properties is best represented by historical costs.
 Management reviews the property for impairments on an on-going basis and considers the carrying value appropriate for the current period.
 Significant assumptions and estimates used by management to determine the recoverable value are included in Note 3(d).